top of page

 Bill Green

-He has crossed the Atlantic Ocean on the surface in a diesel/electric WW2 submarine, under it on a Polaris submarine, and over it in a Boeing 747.
+Bill has also crossed the Atlantic Ocean from the United Kingdom to the USA underwater on a Polaris submarine.
+Crossed the Atlantic Ocean on the surface in a WW2 diesel/electric submarine, and flown over it in a Boeing 747.

-He has have been under the Polar Ice Cap on a conventional diesel/electric submarine, and surfaced through a Polynya.
-(A stretch of open water surrounded by ice - especially in Arctic seas)
+He has been under the Polar Ice Cap on a conventional diesel/electric submarine, and surfaced through a Polynya.
+(A stretch of open water surrounded by ice)

 Childhood for Bill Green was a nightmare.
-Dumped by his parents when only four years of age, never knowing where his next meal was coming from, and homeless at the age of seventeen, he joined the Royal Navy.
+Abandoned by his parents at four years of age, he was farmed out to five different foster homes.
+Never knowing where his next meal was coming from, and homeless at age seventeen, he joined the Royal Navy.
 Through self-discipline, mental toughness, and hard work, he transformed himself from a seventeen-year-old boy with no future, into a British Royal Navy submariner.

-“GAME OF SILENCE” is a true story of Bill’s life in submarines at the height of the Cold war.
-At the age of nineteen, he did his first patrol in a WW2 diesel/electric submarine, spending weeks below the icy waters of the North Atlantic and Arctic oceans.
-They were tasked to gather information on the Russian fleet.
-The Russians were aware of their presence which resulted in a cat and mouse scenario, leading to some ‘hairy moments; with the advantage constantly shifting from one adversary to the other, and leading to an impasse which could keep the war going indefinitely .
+“SILENT AND INVISIBLE” is a true story of Bill’s life in submarines at the height of the Cold war.
+At age nineteen, he did his first patrol in a WW2 diesel/electric submarine, spending weeks below the icy waters of the North Atlantic and Arctic oceans secretly gathering information on the Soviet fleet.

-During the years of the Indonesia–Malaysia confrontation, (1962 -1966) Bill spent weeks patrolling the South China Seas in search of gun runners supplying arms to Guerrilla forces in mainland Malaya.
-As a ship's diver, he was also engaged in clearing ships in Singapore Harbour of limpet mines, whilst helping to clear unexploded WW2 bombs from the Johor Straits.
+As a qualified ship's diver, he was also engaged in clearing ships in Singapore Harbour of limpet mines, whilst helping to clear unexploded WW2 bombs from the Johor Straits.

 After a third near-death experience whilst escaping from a submarine on a routine exercise, he finally decided he had pushed his luck far enough.
 In this poignant memoir, Bill shares unforgettable fragments of both his personal and submarine life, whilst giving a harrowing glimpse of what it was like to serve in submarines of the Royal Navy amidst the clamour of the Cold War.
-Chased, harassed, and depth-charged, “GAME OF SILENCE” captures the life and times of those eventful years.
+Stalked, harassed, and depth-charged, “SILENT AND INVISIBLE” captures the life and times of those eventful years.

 Escape or Die